christine-malloy/case-study-vitality/arch/network/network_architecture.md

 | Postgres Security Group | Security group for PostgreSQL access | Ingress: PostgreSQL (5432) from Primary SG<br>Egress: All traffic |
 | Bastion Host | Jump server for secure access to private resources | Instance Type: t2.micro<br>Location: Public Subnet |
 | SSH Key Pair | Key pair for secure SSH access | Generated from local file or created by Terraform |

+## Security Group Scope

+Security groups in AWS are **VPC-level resources**.
+This means:

+1. They are created and exist within the context of a specific VPC
+2. They can be attached to resources within that VPC only
+3. They can reference other security groups only within the same VPC
+4. Rules can control traffic entering and leaving resources regardless of subnet

 ## Network Design Principles